aquasecurity/tracee/tracee-ebpf/Readme.md

 ...
 ```

-Each line is a single event collected by Tracee, with the following information:
+Each line is a single event collected by Tracee-eBPF, with the following information:

 1. TIME - shows the event time relative to system boot time in seconds
 2. UID - real user id (in host user namespace) of the calling process